Root (board game): Expansions

 Root: The Riverfolk Expansion was released in 2018.
-The expansion adds two new factions (the Riverfolk Company and the Lizard Cult), the ability to play with a second Vagabond, and the ability to play with a bot version of the Marquise de Cat.
+The expansion adds two new factions (the Riverfolk Company and the Lizard Cult), the ability to play with a second Vagabond, and the ability to play with a bot version of the Marquise de Cat ("Mechanical Marquise").
 A digital adaptation of the expansion was released in April 2021.

 Root: The Underworld Expansion was released in 2020.
-The expansion adds two new factions, the Underground Duchy and the Corvid Conspiracy, as well as two additional maps.
+The expansion adds 2 new factions: the Underground Duchy and the Corvid Conspiracy.
+It also introduces 2 additional maps: Lake and Mountain.

 Root: The Clockwork Expansion was released in 2020.
-The expansion allows players to play against bot versions of all four of the factions that were included in the base game.
+The expansion allows players to play against bot versions of all 4 of the factions in the base game: the Mechanical Marquise 2.0 (a modification of the version in the Riverfolk Expansion), Electric Eyrie, Automated Alliance, and Vagabot.

 Root: The Exiles and Partisans Deck was released in 2020.
 This deck can be swapped with the deck from the original game to add variety.

 Root: The Vagabond Pack was released in 2020.
-The pack includes seven new vagabond playing pieces as well as three new character cards for the Vagabond.
+The pack includes 7 new Vagabond playing pieces, as well as 3 new character cards for the Vagabond.

 Root: The Marauder Expansion was released in 2022.
-The expansion includes two new factions, the Lord of the Hundreds and the Keepers in Iron, as well as adding the hirelings mechanic and four hirelings.
+The expansion includes 2 new factions: the Lord of the Hundreds and the Keepers in Iron.
+It also introduces the hirelings mechanic and 4 hirelings.

 Root: The Clockwork Expansion 2 was released in 2022.
-The expansion lets players play against four automated factions: the Logical Lizards, Riverfolk Robots, Cogwheel Corvids and Drillbit Duchy.
+The expansion lets players play against 4 automated factions: the Logical Lizards, Riverfolk Robots, Cogwheel Corvids and Drillbit Duchy.

 Root: The Landmarks Pack was released in 2022.
-The pack includes 4 new landmarks as well as setup cards for the 2 existing ones.
+The pack includes 4 new landmarks and setup cards for the 2 existing ones.

 Root: Marauder Hirelings and Hirelings Box was released in 2022.
-The expansion added the hireling versions of the Marauder Factions and one more.
+The expansion added the hireling versions of both Marauder factions and a third, neutral hireling.
 It also added a box for all hirelings.

 Root: Riverfolk Hirelings Pack was released in 2022.
-The pack added the hireling versions of the Riverfolk Factions and one more.
+The pack added the hireling versions of the Riverfolk factions and a third, neutral hireling.

 Root: Underworld Hirelings Pack was released in 2022.
-The pack added the hireling versions of the Underworld Factions and one more.
+The pack added the hireling versions of the Underworld factions and a third, neutral hireling.

-Root: Homeland Expansion will be released in 2025 or 2026.
+Root: The Homeland Expansion will be released in 2026.
+The expansion will include 3 new factions: the Lilypad Diaspora, Twilight Council, and Knaves of the Deepwood.
+It also introduces 2 additional maps (Marsh and Gorge) and 3 new landmarks.

+Root: Homeland Hirelings Pack will be released in 2026.
+The pack added the hireling versions of the Homeland factions and a third, neutral hireling.

+Root: The Squires and Disciples Deck will be released in 2026.
+This deck can be swapped with the base deck from the original game, much like the Exiles and Partisan deck to add variety.